syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Dealing-with-selection-changed.md

 ---
 layout: post
-title: Dealing with selection changed in Xamarin Segmented Control control | Syncfusion
+title: Dealing with selection in Xamarin Segmented Control | Syncfusion
-description: Learn here all about Dealing with selection changed support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) control and more.
+description: Learn here all about Dealing with selection changed support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) and more.
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Dealing with selection changed in Xamarin Segmented Control (SfSegmentedControl)
+# Dealing with selection changed in Xamarin Segmented Control

 The selection changed event occurs when there is a change from one segment item to another in the segmented control.
 It can be handled by two ways.